ludavid15/notes/dynamics/_posts/2021-05-12-kinematics.md

 ### Partial Acceleration and Partial Velocities

-We’re going to take the projection of accelerations into the partial velocities and see that it connects to the same result in Lagrange’s Method.
-I will write more when I understand what’s going on.
+This is basically the projection of accelerations into the partial velocities.
+Doing so, we'd see that it connects to the same result as in Lagrange’s Method.
+More info on this topic may come in the future.